-The site was visited on September 5th-7th 2014.
+The site was visited on September $5^{th}-7^{th}$ 2014, and again in 2015.
 A visual survey was made of the cliff top and the location of sections identified and photographed.
 A GPS (Garmin eTrex 10, horizontal accuracy +/- 2m) survey of the cliff top was then used to find the centre point of each section and checked against a) the GIS mapping, b) the field evidence (relationship to walls, earthworks), and c) stratigraphic evidence in the cliff exposure.
 Two sites, Middle Gate and Scotts Lane (Fig 1), were considered too dangerous to sample at the time due to evidence of loose and recently eroded sediments that reflected locally active cliff erosion.
 The remaining sites - Pales Dyke, St James Street and Duck Street were accessed and sections identified for sampling.